 Learn OWN Boudoir’s top-selling boudoir poses and create an amazing boudoir photography portfolio of your own.
 Your clients will look and feel incredible!

-“We have questionnaires that cover their hair and makeup ideas, the music they want to listen to, where the like to shop, the reason they are having a boudoir session, etc. These questionnaires help us to get a great idea of who our client is and what she will love even before we ever officially meet.
+“We have questionnaires that cover their hair and makeup ideas, the music they want to listen to, where the like to shop, the reason they are having a boudoir session, etc.” Sarah reveals.

 - What images inspire you the most?

 - Are there any insecurities or “trouble spots” that you’d like to avoid in your boudoir photos?

 - Do you have any physical limitations that may prevent you from accomplishing certain boudoir poses?

 - What do you LOVE about yourself and your appearance?